 Tye has competed in BJJ tournaments since his mid-teenage and holds victories over some legends of the sport, making him a unique jiu-jitsu competitor.

 You rarely see fighters step to compete against the better and older fighters in such an early stage of their career.
-Yet, here are some shocking facts about this young but arguably, legendary name in BJJ.
+Yet, here are some shocking facts about this young but arguably, a legendary name in BJJ.

 You must know something about Tye Ruotolo’s belt promotions: